Autism spectrum disorders represent a range of neurodevelopmental differences that are considered neurodevelopmental disorders.

 Current estimates of prevalence of autism spectrum disorders are in the range of 1/68 in the US, with similar ranges in other countries.
 Autism is about 4 times more common among boys.
 In recent years, there has been a rapid rise in the diagnosis of autism spectrum disorders, partially because of changes in diagnostic criteria.

 The specific cause in most cases of autism spectrum disorders remains elusive.
-However, some cases have occurred with congenital rubella syndrome, cytomegalic inclusion disease, phenylketonuria, or fragile X syndrome.
+However, some cases have occurred with congenital rubella syndrome, cytomegalic inclusion disease, phenylketonuria, tuberous sclerosis complex, or Fragile X syndrome.

 Strong evidence supports a genetic component.
 For parents of one child with an autism spectrum disorder, risk of having a subsequent child with an autism spectrum disorder is 50 to 100 times greater.
 The concordance rate of autism is high in monozygotic twins.
-Research on families has suggested several potential target gene areas, including those related to neurotransmitter receptors (serotonin and gamma-aminobutyric acid [GABA]) and CNS structural control (HOX genes).
+Research on families has suggested several potential target gene areas, including those related to neurotransmitter receptors ( serotonin and gamma-aminobutyric acid [GABA]) and central nervous system structural control (HOX genes).
 Environmental causes have been suspected but are unproved.
 There is strong evidence that vaccinations do not cause autism, and the primary study that suggested this association has been withdrawn because its author falsified data (see also MMR vaccine and autism).